TritonDataCenter/sdc-amon/docs/index.md

 an implicit "email using the customer record's email address" contact.

-## ListContacts (GET /pub/:login/contacts)
+## ListContacts (GET /pub/:user/contacts)

-List all contacts for this account.
+List all contacts for this user.

 ### Inputs